 Unfortunately, every time you hold your phone up to your face, you spread all of that nasty bacteria around and build a breeding ground for your next festering breakout.

 Not to mention, your grubby pillowcase isn’t doing you any favours either.
 Over time, all of the grease from your head absorbs into your pillowcase.
 Then, while you toss and turn trying to get to sleep, you squish your face into it and spread that pore-clogging stuff all around.

-The answer to this cheeky predicament is simple—disinfect your phone regularly, wash your pillowcase weekly and stop touching your face (seriously, it’s day ??? since the pandemic, you should know this by now).
+The answer to this cheeky predicament is simple—disinfect your phone regularly, wash your pillowcase weekly and stop touching your face (seriously, it has literally been two years since COVID came to town, you should know this by now).

 Your chiseled jaw

 This is actually where Chinese face mapping gets it right—chin and jaw acne tends to be caused by hormonal changes.
 This means that the acne is, in fact, caused by a disruption in your endocrine system.
 Progesterone, in particular, is a hormone that is associated with the flare-up of skin conditions like acne, psoriasis, and rosacea.